-During the last years I have created a number of tools to simulate and visualize mathematical models and algorithms.
+During my time as researcher I created a number of tools to simulate and visualize mathematical models and algorithms.

 Here I present some visualizations in the hope that they will be useful for presentations and publications, as well as just for the pleasure of seeing these